 - colleges providing courses with a specific healthcare focus, which are intended to lead to professional registration, such as nursing or dental nursing, which use human material in teaching, are storing relevant material for the scheduled purpose of ‘education or training relating to human health’.

 Institutions storing human material removed from the deceased for ‘education or training relating to human health’ require an HTA licence, unless the material was removed from a person who died before 1 September 2006 and more than one hundred years have passed since their death.
-An institution wanting to acquire human material for teaching should also follow the guidance in the HTA’s Code of practice on Consent.
+An institution wanting to acquire human material for teaching should also follow the guidance in the HTA’s Code of practice A.